Surface areas of equifacetal polytopes inscribed in the unit sphere $\mathbb{S}^2$: Graph colorings of polytopes and geometric defects

 \begin{proof} The plane containing the four vertices intersects the unit ball in a disc $D$.
 Let the point $\pi_v$ be the orthogonal projection of $v$ into $D$.
 Then we have two pairs of congruent right triangles in an alternating position.
 Consider the legs of these triangles, of length $l_1$ and $l_2$, that lie in the disc emanating from $\pi_v$.
 Now construct the disc $D_1$ centered at $\pi_v$ of radius $l_1$.
 If $\pi_v$ is not the center of $D$, then one of the legs of length $l_2$ is interior to $D_1$, which shows that $l_1>l_2$.
 However, since the lengths are alternating, the other leg of length $l_2$ passes out of $D_1$ which shows that $l_1<l_2$.
 But this is impossible; hence we must have that $\pi_v$ is the center of $D$, which means that $l_1=l_2$.
 The result follows. \end{proof}

-\begin{remark} Defect C can occur, for example, if (as in Defect B) a 2-colored graph has 4 one color paths: 2 red and two blue.
+\begin{remark} Defect C can occur, for example, if (as in Defect B) a 2-colored graph has four 1-color paths: two red and two blue.
 The isosceles triangles provide that the four incident vertices are coplanar; if the corresponding edge colors alternate, then Defect C is present. \end{remark}